Advice > Software engineering

 Example "frugality" questions asked by Amazon

-Amazon demands constant improvement in every part of their business.
-You’ll want to show that you are interested in learning new things and exploring new ideas.
+Amazon demands constant improvement in every part of its business.
+You’ll want to show that you’re interested in learning new things and exploring new ideas.

 Some examples listed here are general interview questions, but they provide a perfect opportunity for you to address this principle.